Jambands in the Yucatan, 2017: Ideas and Advice

 One last piece of advice.
 If you can, spend a few more days in Playa del Carmen before or after the shows.
 You’ve already paid for the plane ticket, hotels and restaurants are cheap, the place is awesome, and there’s a even a huge electronic music festival—the BPM Festival—in the clubs and beaches from January 6-15.
 Even if you don’t like EDM, the scene is wild.

 In Playa you can find decent hotels a block or two from the beach for as low as $20 or $30 USD a night.
 The Mexican peso is low and getting lower against the U.S. dollar, meaning automatic discounts on everything.
 You can chill in Playa and have an excellent base for visiting all the places you didn’t visit because you were too busy getting shwilly in the Barcelo pool, like the ancient Mayan city of Chichen Itza.

 (Chichen Itza is too far for a day trip anyway, at least without a rental car and a really early start.
-Don’t take a tour to Chichen Itza—go by yourself when you can.
+Don’t take a tour to Chichen Itza—go by yourself when you have a free day.
 On the tours you spend more time on the bus than at the ruins, and you get herded around like kindergarteners on a field trip.
 The best way to see it is to stay in the colonial town Valladolid the night before.)

-Posted on December 13, 2016, in Mexico, Music, Travel, Travel in Mexico and tagged Bill Kreutzmann, Bob Weir, budget travel cancun, Dave Mathews and Tim Reynolds, los muertos con queso, my morning jacket, panic en la playa, phish, phish mayan riviera, phish mexico, String Cheese Incident, widespread panic.
+Posted on December 13, 2016, in Mexico, Music, Travel, Travel in Mexico and tagged Bill Kreutzmann, Bob Weir, Dave Mathews and Tim Reynolds, los muertos con queso, my morning jacket, panic en la playa, phish, phish mayan riviera, String Cheese Incident, widespread panic.
 Bookmark the permalink.
 3 Comments.